The Future Tense in French: Your Essential Guide

-The verb parler takes avoir as its helping verb.
-So, to form the future perfect tense, we begin with the conjugated avoir (in simple future tense) and pair it with the past participle of parler.
-Since parler is regular, the participle is typical for a French -er verb: knock off the “r” and accent the “e.”
-For parler, we get parlé.
+The verbs parler (to speak), entendre (to hear) and finir (to finish) take avoir as their helping verb.
+So, to form the future perfect tense, we begin with the conjugated avoir (in simple future tense) and pair it with the past participle of parler, entendre or finir.

 For a full list of past participles, check out this chart.